 If you take all three, hour exams AND your grade on your final exam is higher than one of your hour exams, then your final exam will be counted twice to replace your lowest hour exam grade.

 GRADES.
-At the end of the quarter, your final grade will be determined according to your performance on the exams and online homework.
-Your final grade will be determined on a maximum of 500 points with the following components:
+At the end of the quarter, your final grade will be determined according to your performance on the exams and in-class assignments.